DForshner/SiteSource/source/_posts/Google-I-O-Extended-2016.md

   * When you work for a small company it's easier to have a unified view of what your product is and what the company represents.
 There are a lot of passionate people at Google, and their passion is equally as capable as yours.
   * When you have a large existing customer base you can't just roll changes that affect user experience.
 You have to run experiments.
   * Don't cast a wide net when asking for help.
 Target specific people who may be able to help you.
-  * Don't buy into the message that says Canadian's don't make good entrepreneurs and don't aim high enough.
+  * Don't buy into the message that Canadians don't make good entrepreneurs and don't aim high enough.
 Be serious about being bold.
 3. **Genomics & Cloud Platform**
   * Medical breakthroughs will come from the intersection of life science and data science.
   * Genomics API gives you higher level computational primitives and build applications that are infrastructure agnostic.